-The X'Trapolis MEGA train – a South African first
+The X'Trapolis MEGA – a South African first

-- Accommodates up to 1,200 passengers in six cars, although the modular design permits adjustments for periods of higher and lower demand.
+- Capacity of up to 1 200 passengers in six cars – the modular design allows for adjustment during periods of higher and lower demand.

-- Travel speeds of up to 120kmph with the ability to upgrade to 160kmph.
+- Travelling speed of up to 120kmph that can be increased to 160kmph.

-- Compliance with the latest international safety requirements including an anti-crash system that is designed to protect the driver and passengers in a collision.
+- Latest international safety features, including an anti-crash system designed to protect drivers and passengers.

-- Each coach has six wide double doors, providing commuters with easy access, particularly for those who are mobility challenged, the elderly and commuters with prams.
+- Six wide double doors per coach, providing commuters with easy access, particularly for those who are mobility challenged, the elderly and mothers with pushchairs.

 18 December 2015